Cell-ebrating the Building Blocks of Life: Seventh Graders Build Interactive 3D Cell Models

 Over the past several weeks, seventh graders were challenged to design and create a unique, interactive 3D model of a cell during their unit on cells and cellular activity.
 First, they researched organelles, the specialized structures inside cells that perform specific jobs.
 Organelles serve various functions to help keep the cell alive, much like organs, such as the heart or liver, serve specific functions to keep an organism alive.

 To make their interactive models, students used two technological tools: Makey Makey and Scratch.
 Makey Makey is a small circuit board that allows you to connect everyday objects to a computer, turning those objects into a way to control the computer.
 Scratch is a block-based programming website where students can create their own digital stories, games, or programs.
-For this lesson, together, the Makey Makey triggered events that the students created in the Scratch program.
+For this lesson, the Makey Makey board triggered events created by students in the Scratch program.

-After some basic practice with the Makey Makey and Scratch tools, where some students even connected celery to the Makey Makey, which triggered the Scratch program to play the notes of Jingle Bells, students chose the type of cell for which they wanted to build their interactive model.
+After some basic practice with the Makey Makey and Scratch tools, during which some students even connected celery to the Makey Makey, which triggered the Scratch program to play the notes of Jingle Bells, students chose the type of cell they wanted to build their interactive model with.
 They then went to the Middle School Maker Space to build their 3D cell models.
 They used a variety of materials from Play-Doh and styrofoam spheres to cardboard and Q-tips.
 They carefully incorporated materials that can and cannot conduct electricity in order to make their models interactive.

 Once the models were finished, complete with bright colors and wires from the Makey Makey, students built out the Scratch programming so that each organelle, when touched, would trigger a set of events on the computer.
-Some such events included a recording by the student of the organelle’s name and function, a video diagram showcasing how the organelle worked, or both!
+Some events included a student recording of the organelle’s name and function, a video diagram showing how the organelle worked, or both!
 For example, touching the mitochondria, Golgi apparatus, or endoplasmic reticulum on the model would set off a recording identifying and defining the organelle while a video diagram played.

-Lastly, it was presentation day!
+Finally, it was presentation day!
 In their pairs, students projected their computer screens with their 3D models hooked up to the Makey Makey and Scratch programming software.
-They touched the various organelles of the cell to allow their peers to learn more about each part of the cell and its purpose.
+They touched on the various organelles of the cell to help their peers learn more about each part and its purpose.

 A few students took the time to reflect on this lesson: